MLB Rumors: Red Sox To Meet With Carlos Santana’s Reps At GM Meetings

 The 31-year-old has been a consistent source of power for the Indians, clubbing 59 home runs over his last two seasons.
 He posted a .259 batting average with 23 home runs and 79 RBIs through 154 games in 2017 and also is an excellent defender, having been named the 2017 Wilson Defensive Player of the Year at first base.

-Mitch Moreland saw the bulk of the action at first base last season for Boston, with Hanley Ramirez and Sam Travis also chipping in.
+Mitch Moreland — who also is a free agent this winter — saw the bulk of the action at first base last season for Boston, with Hanley Ramirez and Sam Travis also chipping in.
 But the Red Sox apparently are seeing what’s on the open market.

 Positions aside, the Sox haven’t been shy about their pursuit of more power: After finishing with the fourth-fewest home runs in baseball last season, Boston reportedly has been tied to sluggers Giancarlo Stanton and J.D.
 Martinez this offseason.